Real Property Law

 At least 36 hours of CLE in real property law.

 No less than 6 hours in any one year.

 Of the 36 hours, at least 30 hours shall be in real property law.

 The balance may be in the related areas of environmental law, taxation, business organizations, estate planning and probate law, and elder law.

 Must provide the names of ten lawyers or judges who are familiar with the competence and qualification of the applicant in real property law.

 All references must be licensed and in good standing to practice law.

 A reference may not be related by blood or marriage to the applicant nor may the reference be a colleague at the applicant’s place of employment at the time of the application.

-Afternoon session – either residential or commercial real property law- 2 PM to 5 PM.
+Afternoon sessions – either residential or commercial real property law.

 Exam administered at the NC State Bar building or through a remote proctoring option.